kubeshop/tracetest/README.md

 The easiest and most reliable way to test microservices and distributed apps with OpenTelemetry distributed traces is signing up for free at [app.tracetest.io](https://app.tracetest.io/).
 After creating an account, getting started is as easy as [installing the Tracetest Agent](https://docs.tracetest.io/getting-started/installation).

-## Enterprise Self-hosted Tracetest (Coming soon...)
+## Enterprise Self-hosted Tracetest (1 month free trial!)

 Get the same experience as with the Cloud-based Managed Tracetest but self-hosted in your own infrastructure.
-[Book a call](https://dub.sh/tracetest-demo) to get into early access.
+[Get a trial license key](https://tracetest.io/on-prem-installation) and try it for free!
+[Book a call](https://dub.sh/tracetest-demo) to get a demo from the team.

 ## Hobby Self-hosted Open-source Tracetest Core